SalomePlatform/adao/doc/en/snippets/InnovationAtCurrentAnalysis.rst

 InnovationAtCurrentAnalysis
   *List of vectors*.
 Each element is an innovation vector at current analysis.
-  This quantity is identical to the innovation vector at current state in the case of a single-state assimilation.
+  This quantity is identical to the innovation vector at analysed state in the case of a single-state assimilation.

   Example: